 Its chairperson and members are appointed by the Board of Directors, and its procedural rules are approved by the committee itself.

-Members of the Nomination Committee
+Members of the Nomination Committee until 19 July 2020

 Chairman Dr. Tibor Bíró

 Members Mihály Baumstark

-Tamás Erdei
+Tamás György Erdei